Goose Wife (Inuit): Greenland

 Danish scholar Hinrich Johannes Rink collected an "Eskimo" tale from Greenland, which he titled The Man who mated himself with a Sea-Fowl.
 The bird maiden is described as a "bird" or "sea-fowl" at the beginning of the tale, and as a gull at the end.

 Knud Rasmussen collected a tale titled The Man who took a Wife from among the Wild Geese, from a Greenlander informant named Tateraq.
 In this tale, a man sees a flock of wild geese coming to bathe in a lake, take off their skins and become men and women.
 The human hunter steals the birdcoats of two of their women.
 One of them begs for her birdskin to be returned, which he does, and keeps another women as his wife.
 They marry and she bears him two twin boys.
 As time passes, the goose wife, now stranded in a human life, begins to miss her flock and gathers enough loose feathers for a new garment for herself.
 One day, while her human husband is away, the goose wife wears the makeshift birdcoat and flies away with her two children.
 The human husband realizes his wife is missing and goes after her.
 He passes by two earth spirits, a boiling pot with seal's flesh inside, and some hairless dogs, until he meets a creature named Kajungajorssuaq.
-Kajungajorssuaq points him the way to hi wife.
+Kajungajorssuaq points him the way to his wife.
 The man jumps on the ice-floe and goes to his wife and children.
 His wife, however, was married to another man, a long-tailed duck.

 In a Greenlandic tale, "Жена-гусыня" ("The Goose Woman"), a woman lives with her grandson.
 One day, on his wanderings, he sights a group of women (geese) bathing, some clothes tossed aside.
 He takes them all.
 The women leave the lake and ask for their clothes back: he returns to everyone but two, a small girl and an older girl.
 Choosing the older girl as his wife, he returns the clothes to the younger.
 He marries the goose woman and she gives birth to two eggs, that hatch two boys.
 The old woman ponders about the strange behaviour of her great-grandchildren: they peck at the leather walls of the hut to look for pebbles, and gather feathers found on the beach.
-Ond day, the goose wife leaves home with her sons and does not return.
+One day, the goose wife leaves home with her sons and does not return.
 The human husband asks his grandmother her whereabouts.
 He goes after her on a long journey.
 One time, he finds a giant man cutting a tree with an axe; the splinters falling into the water and becoming trouts.
 The strange man, named Kayunayugsyuak, tells the hunter he saw three birds cross the water.
 The man helps him cross the water to the other side, and finds the land of geese, where his wife and sons live.
+The tale was originally collected by linguist Erik Holtved with the title The Goose-Wife and sourced from a Polar Eskimo informant (modern day name: Inughuit) named Amaunalik.